History of leprosy: Genetic analysis

 The researchers created a map showing the dissemination of leprosy by these strains.
 The disease clearly accompanied humans along their migration, colonisation, and slave trade routes taken since ancient times.
 Some peoples traveled from East Africa to India, millions were taken in the slave trade from West Africa to the New World, and others traveled from Africa into Europe and vice versa.

-In 2009 skeletal remains from the second millennium BCE were discovered at Balathal, in Rajasthan, northwest India.
-Study and analysis of these remains were documented as the oldest skeletal evidence for leprosy.
-The scholars who studied these remains suggest that, if the disease did migrate from Africa to India during the third millennium BCE, "at a time when there was substantial interaction among the Indus Civilization, Mesopotamia, and Egypt, there needs to be additional skeletal and molecular evidence of leprosy in India and Africa so as to confirm the African origin of the disease."
+The first skeletal remains with evidence of leprosy are from circa 2000 BCE, discovered at Balathal, in Rajasthan, northwest India, part of the Indus Valley civilization.
 Evidence for the disease was later confirmed in the human skeletal remains from the archaeological site of Harappa, in Pakistan.
-The disease was thus present in the urban centers of the Indus civilization before 2000 BCE, further supporting the hypothesis it migrated here as part of the "third millennium BCE interaction sphere" – an exchange network that spanned the Arabian Sea.
+The disease was thus present in the urban centers of the Indus Valley Civilisation before 2000 BCE, further supporting the hypothesis it migrated here as part of the "third millennium BCE interaction sphere" – an exchange network that spanned the Arabian Sea.

 Discovery of bacterium

 After the end of the 17th century, Norway, Iceland, and England were the countries in Western Europe where leprosy was a significant problem.
 Norway appointed a medical superintendent for leprosy in 1854 and established a national register for people with leprosy in 1856.
 This was the first national patient register in the world.

 Mycobacterium leprae, the causative agent of leprosy, was discovered by G. H. Armauer Hansen in Norway in 1873, making it the first bacterium to be identified as causing disease in humans.
 Hansen observed a number of nonrefractile small rods in unstained tissue sections.
 The rods were not soluble in potassium lye, and they were acid- and alcohol-fast.
 In 1879, he stained these organisms with Ziehl's method and noted the similarities with Koch's bacillus (Mycobacterium tuberculosis).
 There were three significant differences between these organisms: